iamnoah/writeCapture/README.md

 ## 1.0.5 ##

-  * Added new Hacks:
+  * Hacks:

-    * `proxyGetElementById` will attempt to copy attributes from the proxy when jQuery is present.
+    * Updated `proxyGetElementById` will attempt to copy attributes from the proxy when jQuery is present.
 Should improve compatibility in some cases.

     * `writeOnGetElementById` for when proxying isn't enough.

-  * New Experimental Fearture: `autoAsync`
+  * New Experimental Feature: `autoAsync`

-  * All hacks can noew be set globaly and/or per call.
+  * All options and hacks can now be set globally and/or per call.

   * No more eval!
 Fixes a problem in IE where `var` variables were not visible to other scripts.

 ## 1.0 ##

   * If it's good enough for [newsweek.com](http://newsweek.com) , it's good enough to be version 1.0.